|

 -X, --label type

-option is not given, then sfdisk defaults to the existing
+option is not given, then sfdisk defaults to the type of the

-label, but if there is no label on the device yet, then the
+existing label, but if there is no label on the device yet,

-type defaults to dos.
-The default or the current label may be
+then the type defaults to dos.
+This default may be overridden

-overwritten by the "label: <name>" script header line.
-The
+by the "label: <name>" script-header line.
+The option --label

-option --label does not force sfdisk to create empty disk
+does not force sfdisk to create an empty disk label (see the

 -Y, --label-nested type